 Ductless vs. Window Air Conditioners

 - Noise level: Ductless systems are quieter than most window units.
-One particular Trane ductless model runs as low as 22 dB, while the quietest on a recent list of new window units ran at a minimum 54dB.
+For example, Daikin ductless mini split AC units run as low as 19 dB(A) indoors, while 44 dB(A) was the lowest noise level on a recent list of the quietest window units.

 - Efficiency: Ductless also wins in energy efficiency, mostly due to the variable-speed compressor.
 Most window units are single-stage.